-Combine all of the above items into a spray bottle and shake it very will to mix thoroughly.
-Do not use this with chlorine bleach.
-Never mix ammonia and bleach containing products as a poisonous gas will result.
-Just spray it on the tile or grout and then wipe it dry with a paper towel or a cleaning towel.
+Combine all of the above items into a spray bottle and shake well to mix thoroughly.
+To use, just spray it on the tile or grout, then wipe it dry with a paper towel or a cleaning towel.

 Removing Blood Stains

 A blood stain should wipe right up if you get to it right away.